MethanePowered/MethaneKit/Apps/03-TexturedCube/README.md

 ```

 `TexturedCubeApp::Render()` method is called after all.
 Initial base method `UserInterfaceApp::Render()` call waits for
-previously current frame buffer presenting is completed.
-When frame buffer is free, new frame rendering can be started:
+previously current frame buffer presenting to be completed.
+When the frame buffer is free, new frame rendering can be started:
-1. Render command list encoding starts with `Rhi::RenderCommandList::Reset(...)` call taking render state object and optional debug group,
+1. Render command list encoding starts with `rhi::RenderCommandList::Reset(...)` call taking render state object and optional
-which is defining named region in commands sequence.
+   debug group, which defines a named region in the commands sequence.
-    1. View state is set with viewports and scissor rects
+    1. View state is set with viewports and scissor rects.
-    2. Program bindings are set
+    2. Program bindings are set.
-    3. Vertex buffers set is set
+    3. Vertex buffers set is set.
-    4. Indexed draw call is issued
+    4. Indexed draw call is issued.
-2. `UserInterface::App::RenderOverlay(...)` is called to record UI drawing command in render command list.
+2. `UserInterface::App::RenderOverlay(...)` is called to record UI drawing command in the render command list.
-3. Render command list is committed and passed to `Rhi::CommandQueue::Execute` call for execution on GPU.
+3. Render command list is committed and passed to `rhi::CommandQueue::Execute` call for execution on the GPU.
-4. `RenderContext::Present()` is called to schedule frame buffer presenting to screen.
+4. `RenderContext::Present()` is called to schedule frame buffer presenting to the screen.

 ```cpp
 bool TexturedCubeApp::Render()